 Manages the school and is responsible for outcomes

-Has Autonomy over personnel, time, budget, and academic programming
+Has autonomy over personnel, time, budget, and academic programming

 The district: